 - 2 tbsp yeast

 - 3/4 cup lukewarm water , use as needed

 - Dissolve yeast in lukewarm water.
 Let it sit ten minutes or until the mixture becomes frothy.

 - Add sooji, sugar, and salt to the all-purpose flour and mix well.
 Add oil, yogurt, sugar and yeast water mix well. add water as needed to make soft pliable dough.

 - Cover the dough and keep in a warm place three to four hours.
 The dough should nearly double in volume.

-- Shape dough into balls and roll into six- to seven circles.
+- Knead the dough and divide into 8 equal parts.
+Shape dough into balls and roll into six- to seven circles.
 Dust lightly with dry flour to help with the rolling.

 - Place the one batura in the frying pan and press it with a skimmer it will puff up like a ball.
 Turn and cook until light creamy brown on both sides.
 Take the batura out and place them on paper towels to absorb the excess oil.
 Repeat for the remaining baturas.

 Tried this recipe?Let us know how it was!